ppesterev/bigtrip/considerations.md

 ## design

+something's fishy with the title
+on offline reload, the online check gives a false positive, the app tries to fetch initial data instead of reading from storage
 offers: have to be unique within a type? could have same offer but diff 'levels' of it at diff prices?
 event list/sublist component structure awkward, rethink
 things like getting the blank event object, or getting the category of event type